palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24. `100-empty_casks` : Finds all empty files and directories in the current directory and all sub-directories.

 25. `101-gifs` : Lists all the files with a .gif extension in the current directory and all its sub-directories.

+26. `102-acrostic` : Decodes acrostics that use the first letter of each line.